 - want to be good examples for more sustainability in the travel industry

-Nevertheless, we have dreams to visit other continents, but as we don’t want to air travel we decided to stay in Europe until oversea transportation is becoming more environmentally friendly.
-Maybe we can even realize our dream to sail the world one day.
+But as we don’t want to air travel anymore, we decided to stay in Europe until oversea transportation is becoming more environmentally friendly.
+Beyond that, maybe even our dream of sailing the world will come true one day.

-Sustainable Tourism is a permanent learning process and we’re absolutely not perfect but.
-It’s not about becoming zero emissions nor zero waste, but it’s all about trying to make smarter choices that help to mitigate the negative impacts we create when we travel.
+Responsible and sustainable tourism is a permanent learning process and we’re absolutely not perfect.
+In our opinion, it isn’t about going for zero-emissions nor zero waste.
+It’s about trying to make smarter choices that help to mitigate the negative impacts we create when we travel the world.

 - we want to make the tourism industry a greener industry